 - Art/Museum: The newly built Treehouse Art Gallery- this seaside gallery is located on the site of Tulúm's eco-friendly Azulik Resort.

-Activities in Tulúm, Mexico in the winter
+Activities in Tulúm, Mexico in the fall, winter, or spring

 - Visit Tulúm Mayan Ruins which opens at 8.00 am